 With their vibrant color and eye-catching form, gladioli make lovely additions to container gardening displays.
 It's simple to do:

-- In his useful video for the RHS, Robert Evans of Pheasant Acre Plants advises to clean up your gladioli bulbs, otherwise known as corms, before planting them in a pot.
+- In his useful video for the RHS, Robert Evans of Pheasant Acre Plants advises cleaning up your gladioli bulbs, otherwise known as corms, before planting them in a pot.
 Do this by carefully taking off the dry, outer layers of skin with a sharp knife.
 This will leave the new shoot exposed.
 Remember to always wear gloves when handling gladioli bulbs – they are toxic to humans and can cause skin irritation.

 - Next, grab your pot.
 Bear in mind that some gladioli grow very tall (up to around 4ft).
 If this is the case with your chosen variety, opt for a larger container.